RSXEnthusiast/MediaHandler/README.md

 # MediaHandler
 ## Overview
-This project converts the audio from AAC to WAV and generates DNXHR_SQ 720p proxies for all MP4 files in a directory recursively.
+This project converts the audio from AAC to WAV (required for editing with Davinci Resolve Studio on Linux) and generates DNXHR_SQ 720p proxies for all MP4 files in a directory recursively.

 **WARNING: THIS IS ALWAYS A WIP, AND DESIGNED FOR MY PERSONAL USE AND WORKFLOW.
 IF YOU DECIDE TO USE IT, CREATE BACKUPS OF YOUR MEDIA, THIS TOOL COULD BE DESTRUCTIVE.**